 It is often worth reaching out to a business or industry that you are interested in working in, as work experience opportunities are not always promoted, but will be created where there is a demand.

-Are you aged 18-30, and looking for work in Admin and Office?
-Perhaps interested in working for the Civil Service / Public Sector?
+Are you aged 18-30, and looking for work in admin and office?
+Perhaps interested in working for the civil service or public sector?

 The offer is a one week, hybrid program, 20 hours in total - can offer some flexibility with dates to fit with you.

-MtW runs once a month (last week in the month), two days online (MS Teams) and 3 days in person work experience.
+MtW runs once a month (last week in the month), two days online (MS Teams) and three days in person work experience.

 The course includes:

-- Preparing for an interview / mock interview
+• Preparing for an interview or a mock interview

-- Work shadowing / work experience with staff at the Jobcentre
+• Work shadowing and work experience with staff at the Jobcentre

 and much, much more!